 - d) Capacity that has previously been substituted from an ASEP (i.e. from a donor ASEP) will not be available as Substitutable Capacity in respect of the donor ASEP. - e) Except where the further provisions of this paragraph 22 apply, capacity that has previously been substituted to an ASEP will be Substitutable Capacity from the date where future quantities of that capacity are unsold, are not reserved, and are not retained, at that recipient ASEP. - f) Subject to the further provisions of this paragraph, any Funded Incremental Obligated Entry Capacity released as a result of QSEC auctions held from 1 April 2013 onwards will not be Substitutable Capacity until after a period of five years has elapsed from the initial release date (when it is re-classed as Licence Baseline Entry Capacity for the purposes of capacity release obligations).
 Where Incremental Obligated Entry Capacity release is profiled, this will apply to each tranche of capacity.
-The 10% held back for shorter term auctions applies to this type of capacity from the date of reclassification. - g) Where Incremental Obligated Entry Capacity release was profiled, this will apply to each tranche of capacity.
+The 10% held back for shorter term auctions applies to this type of capacity from the date of reclassification. - g) Subject to the further provisions of this paragraph, any Incremental Obligated Entry Capacity released as a result of QSEC auctions held prior to 1 April 2013 (i.e. Legacy Incremental Entry Capacity) will not be Substitutable Capacity until the date specified in the Licence (when it is re-classed as Legacy TO Entry Capacity for the purposes of capacity release obligations).
+Where Incremental Obligated Entry Capacity release was profiled, this will apply to each tranche of capacity.
 The 10% held back for shorter term auctions applies to this type of capacity from the date of re-classification. - h) Capacity allocated in previous QSEC or Annual Yearly auctions will not be Substitutable Capacity10.
 Capacity allocated in previous QSEC auctions, or reserved pursuant to a PARCA or IP PARCA, will be assumed to have been allocated or reserved in the sequence Licence Baseline Entry Capacity first, followed by Incremental Entry Capacity.
 This means that capacity available for substitution at ASEPs where incremental capacity signals have previously been seen is likely to be limited (for at least the first five years from the initial release date). - i) Any Non-incremental Obligated Entry Capacity that is unsold after 1st October Y+211 is Substitutable Capacity with respect to demand signalled either via a QSEC Auction or via a PARCA or IP PARCA.
 For clarity unsold capacity does not include Reserved Entry Capacity and the Y is the year where either Capacity has been bid for or capacity has been first reserved via a PARCA or IP PARCA. - j) Sub-paragraphs a) and c) limit Substitutable Capacity to 90% of the Non-incremental Obligated Entry Capacity quantity (10% being held back for MSEC auctions); or in the case of IP ASEPs, sub-paragraph b) limits Substitutable Capacity to 80% of Technical Interconnection Point Capacity; plus or minus any quantities identified in sub-paragraphs c), to h) and minus any capacity sold.
-This Statement incorporates a mechanism that allows Shipper Users to take out a "retainer" that would reduce the quantity of Substitutable Capacity by placing an additional restriction on the availability of capacity for substitution.
-Further details are given in the Capacity Retainers section below.
+This Statement incorporates a mechanism that allows